Allocation Assist

 • Legalized, attested marriage certificate (translated into Arabic)

-• Attested birth certificate of children (translated into Arabic)
+• Attested birth certificates of children (translated into Arabic)

 • Medical clearance certificate (blood test and chest x-ray) for spouse and children above 18